chloedepc/ai-data-transparency-odi/text/overtime_transparency.md

-The timeline visual explores temporal trends across organisations and regions.
+The timeline visual explores temporal trends across organizations and regions.
 The top chart tracks changes in the average transparency score over time, broken down by region, while the bottom chart provides a component-level breakdown of training, data, dataset size, compute, and parameters.

-These visualisations help identify whether transparency documentation practices are improving and which specific factors are driving either progress or decline.
+These visualizations help identify whether transparency documentation practices are improving and which specific factors are driving either progress or decline.

 **Average Transparency Score Over Time**